 It was a detour that would include a storm, hunger, a shipwreck, and a bite from a deadly snake.
 And when he finally got to Rome, he would live there for another two years.

 Our decisions may not always be so obviously high-stakes, but there are definitely times when many of us look back at a decision we made a few months or years ago and think, Is this where God wanted me?

 We may have ended up somewhere way longer than we ever thought we would, or the path to where we thought we were headed may have forked (dramatically) in another direction.
 If we’re in the middle of a messy struggle, we may think, Did I mess this up?
 But the thing is, right where you sit today reading this, God sees your every breath.
 You can proclaim Him right where you are, just like Paul did, whether you’re floating on a piece of a wrecked ship or you’re on trial for something you didn’t do.
 You can proclaim him for those two years you end up in Rome, even if that’s not where you ever meant to be.

 God’s mission for Paul’s life was so much bigger than a map.

 The fact that Paul’s call to Jerusalem took him in a different direction than Jerusalem wasn’t outside of God’s sovereignty.
 And it doesn’t necessarily mean Paul misheard God—it just means God had a much bigger design at play than getting Paul from point A to point B.

 This is the same God who directs your life.
-So don’t let the detours wreck your faith.
+So don’t let the detours or questioning your decisions wreck your faith.